ioccc-src/winner/2020/yang/README.md

 What is compiling this entry about?
 [Having a good .. time](https://southpark.fandom.com/wiki/Asspen/Script)!

-This winning entry also comes with a [JavaScript timelapse deobfuscation](deobfuscation.html) that shows how this entry was written.
+This winning entry also comes with a [JavaScript time-lapse obfuscation](obfuscation.html) that shows how this entry was written.

 ## Author's remarks: